einfra logoDocumentation

 Bucket name

-The bucket name must be unique within the tenant and can only contain lowercase letters, uppercase letters, numbers, dashes, and dots.
+The bucket name must be unique within the tenant and can only contain lowercase letters, numbers, dashes, and dots.
 It must start with a letter or number and cannot have dots next to dashes or multiple consecutive dots.

 Listing all s3 buckets